ssfsx17/ffpnp/Jobs/JobDetails/TempleKnight.md

 ### Temporal Blade T7

-Despair (20 MP) (single) - Removes Float, Reraise, Rearise, Vanish, Regen, Regen-Plus, Protect, Shell, Haste, Faith, and Reflect statuses.
+Despair (20 MP) (single) - Removes Float, Reraise, Rearise, Vanish, Regen, Regen-Major, Protect, Shell, Haste, Faith, and Reflect statuses.
 This ability cannot be reflected.

 Desperation (3 AP) (single) - Attack, and add your Defense and Magic Defense to the damage.
 Suffer from Broken Helmet and Broken Armor statuses (2).